 Nationally, African Americans are the largest minority group in need of an organ transplant.
 This is because African Americans are three times more likely to die from end-stage renal disease than Caucasians.

-Organ, tissue and cornea donors are treated with the greatest care and respect by DNA and all medical staff.
+Organ, tissue and eye donors are treated with the greatest care and respect by DNA and all medical staff.
 They are honored, thanked and celebrated for the generous decision to give the gift of life and healing.

 Hispanics are three times more likely to die from end-stage renal disease than Caucasians, meaning they are more likely to require a kidney transplant to survive.
 This is often due to diseases such as diabetes.